petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Under Import Strategy, select an option to Add or Update Records or Only Add New Records.

    When Only Add New Records is selected, if an entity already exists, the import task fails with an error.
-Select *Add or Update Records* instead to have the data migration center overwrite the existing entity.
+Select *Add or Update Records* instead to have the data migration center overwrite the existing entity or create a new one if it doesn't exist.

 1. Under Update Strategy, select an option to Update Changed Record Fields or Overwrite Records.